Bayer-Group/cordova-plugin-pingoauth/README.md

 If you dont want the current session to refresh automatically in the background, pass false for the last argument.
 But I would strongly advise against doing this.

+#### Access the access token and the user profile information

+If the login/refresh is successful, the plugin puts two objects in the localstorage

+You can access the oauth access and refresh token from this object

+    var OauthDetails = localStorage.getItem("OAUTH_DETAILS") (You might need to parse it to Json)

+Alternatively you can access the access and refresh token from the Authentication object

+  var OauthDetails =  window.cordova.plugins.Authentication.OAuthData

+Similarly you can access the user information from the local storage

+   var UserDetails = localStorage.getItem("USERDETAILS") (you might need to parse it to json)

+Alternatively you can access the user details from Authentication object

+ var _userObject = window.cordova.plugins.Authentication.UserDetails;

+When the back ground refresh happens, all these objects are automatically refreshed.

 #### Refresh the ping access token

 Window.cordova.plugins.Authentication.Refresh(successcallback, errorcallback, refresh_token(optional))